 Conflicts of interest

-We believe in “free” and “open access” and except where explicitly stated, everything generated by the scanFOAM team on this site is published under CC BY SA license.
+We believe in the power of “free” and “open access” and except where explicitly stated, everything generated by the scanFOAM team on this site is published under a CC BY SA license.
 We link to video/audio/presentations by other people not affiliated and while we have sought and achieved consent for linking and presenting these on the site, and in many cases done the recording thereof, the reuse of any such material needs to be discussed with the speaker.
-If any such presentation (or site content in general) is felt to contain copyright infringements that we have not been aware of please let us know and we will look into it immediately.
+If any such presentation (or site content in general) is felt to contain copyright infringements that we have not been aware of, please let us know and we will look into it immediately.